 Author and New York Times journalist Paul Tough’s work is the stuff of ed reform 2.0 and his newest book may provide the breakthrough intellectual frame the field has needed—a construct that moves us all one step beyond the “Is it poverty?
 Or is it the teachers?” debate.
 Exploring education and poverty and science, Tough concludes that it is both possible and necessary for the education reform movement to espouse two oft-competing ideas: that all kids can succeed and that children who grow up in poverty face unique and significant challenges.
 How Children Succeed: Grit, Curiosity, and the Hidden Power of Character introduces extensive research about the paramount role of non-cognitive skills—or character work—in children’s success, and proposes a new system to support children in extreme poverty.

 Daniel Coyle takes Malcolm Gladwell’s “ten thousand hours” rule one step further: What’s going on in muscles and in your brain when you get really good at an activity?
 What should you do to maximize the chances that practice yields excellence?
-Coyle looks at “talent hotbeds”—like Brazilian soccer fields and KIPP classrooms—to understand what breeds excellence and to develop a set of conclusions around talent, practice, and neurology.
+Coyle looks at “talent hotbeds”—like Brazilian soccer fields and KIPP classrooms—to understand what breeds excellence.

 Mike Johnston was a Teach For America corps member in the Mississippi Delta from 1997–1999, and this book is his memoir of those two years teaching in a severely impoverished, troubled school.
 It is a gritty, at times difficult, book, and it has been somewhat controversial for its bleak portrayal of many of the lives of his students.
 It’s an important book, however, for anyone who wants to deeply understand what is happening in the most dysfunctional of our American schools.
 Johnston is a superstar in the education reform firmament.
 As a current State Senator, he has been leading Colorado’s legislative education reform efforts—and has been having stunning success.